kevingstewart/sslo-external-layered-architecture/README.md

 ### Layer 3 security service YAML definition
 Each "inline" service instance type will minimally define SSLO-side settings (how SSLO communicates with this listener), and SVC-side settings (how this F5 communicates with the security devices).
 This supports both single and HA-type deployments.

+The SSLO-side configuration is what the SSLO instances will define in their respective service settings.
+Each security service in the SSLO instances will have ONE device defined - the L4 LB listener.
+In this case, the layer 3 node in the SSLO config is the SSLO-side "entry-self" address on the L4 LB.

 *Note in the above image, it is most appropriate to use a single VLAN tagged interface on the SSLO side to save on physical ports.*

 **Details**: